Sea: Tides

 Tides are the regular rise and fall in water level experienced by seas and oceans in response to the gravitational influences of the Moon and the Sun, and the effects of the Earth's rotation.
 During each tidal cycle, at any given place the water rises to a maximum height known as "high tide" before ebbing away again to the minimum "low tide" level.
 As the water recedes, it uncovers more and more of the foreshore, also known as the intertidal zone.
 The difference in height between the high tide and low tide is known as the tidal range or tidal amplitude.

 Most places experience two high tides each day, occurring at intervals of about 12 hours and 25 minutes.
 This is half the 24 hours and 50 minute period that it takes for the Earth to make a complete revolution and return the Moon to its previous position relative to an observer.
-The Moon's mass is some 27 million times smaller than the Sun, but it is 400 times closer to the Earth.
+The Moon's mass is some 27 million times smaller than the Sun, but it is 400 times closer to the Earth (and the strength of gravity is proportional to the square of the distance between the centres of mass of the objects in question, further compensating for the smaller mass of the Moon).
 Tidal force or tide-raising force decreases rapidly with distance, so the moon has more than twice as great an effect on tides as the Sun.
-A bulge is formed in the ocean at the place where the Earth is closest to the Moon, because it is also where the effect of the Moon's gravity is stronger.
+A bulge is formed in the ocean at the place where the Earth is closest to the Moon because it is also where the effect of the Moon's gravity is stronger.
 On the opposite side of the Earth, the lunar force is at its weakest and this causes another bulge to form.
 As the Moon rotates around the Earth, so do these ocean bulges move around the Earth.
 The gravitational attraction of the Sun is also working on the seas, but its effect on tides is less powerful than that of the Moon, and when the Sun, Moon and Earth are all aligned (full moon and new moon), the combined effect results in the high "spring tides".
 In contrast, when the Sun is at 90° from the Moon as viewed from Earth, the combined gravitational effect on tides is less causing the lower "neap tides".

-A storm surge can occur when high winds pile water up against the coast in a shallow area and this, coupled with a low pressure system, can raise the surface of the sea at high tide dramatically.
+A storm surge can occur when high winds pile water up against the coast in a shallow area and this, coupled with a low-pressure system, can raise the surface of the sea at high tide dramatically.